 Drive through the Chugach National Forest west to Soldotna, famous for Kenai River King salmon, and the Kenai National Wildlife Refuge, home to moose and other wildlife.
 Visit nearby Kenai, rich in history and culture, and tour the Holy Assumption Russian Orthodox Church, a National Historic Landmark.

 Take a morning drive south along the bluffs of Cook Inlet, where sightings of beluga whales and seals are common.
 At the end of the road you'll reach Homer, a bustling artist community and the Halibut Capital of the world.
 Take an afternoon to explore Homer's historic harbor walk and eclectic art galleries.

 Explore the Homer Spit with miles of beaches, charter a fishing expedition, or take a water taxi to Halibut Cove, a quiet paradise tucked away in Kachemak Bay State Park.

 Day 7 — Homer - Girdwood - Anchorage

 While driving to Anchorage, stop at Portage Glacier for a boat tour or visit the Alaska Wildlife Conservation Center for wildlife viewing.
 Eat lunch in Girdwood, home to a luxury year-round resort based at sea level.
 Ride the enclosed aerial tram up Mt.
 Alyeska for spectacular views.

 Day Add-on — Kodiak

-From Anchorage, fly to Kodiak Island, Alaska's Emerald Isle.
+From Anchorage or Homer, fly to Kodiak Island, Alaska's Emerald Isle.
 Explore Kodiak's magnificent coastal scenery by land and by sea, enjoy world-class sport fishing, view Kodiak brown bears, marvel at the marine wildlife and birds and learn about Kodiak's rich Alutiiq and Russian heritage.